0x7FFFFFFFFFFFFFFF/sql-docs/azure-sql/database-watcher-alerts.md

 > To follow the principle of least privilege, use a separate identity for alert rules.
 Do not reuse the [watcher identity](database-watcher-manage.md#modify-watcher-identity).

 1. [Create a user assigned managed identity](/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities#create-a-user-assigned-managed-identity), or find an existing user assigned identity with the required access.
-1. In the Azure portal, navigate to your watcher and select the **Alerts** page.
+1. In the Azure portal, navigate to your watcher and select the **Alert templates** page.
 1. Select **Manage alert rule identity**, and select **Add**.
 1. Find the user assigned identity from step one, select **Add**, and select **Close**.